ovsartem/films_map/README.md

 ## Usage

-Open main.py and enter year and coordiantes.
+Open main.py and enter the year and coordinates.

 ## Example